kelvinbest1/sinatra_mvc_app/exerciseroutine/README.md

 # EXERCISE ROUTINE Application

 # Introduction
 This is a Sinatra application using MVC structure.
-The application used database sqlite3 to store users information and exiercise routines.
+The application used database sqlite3 to store users information and exercise routines.
 ActiveRecord has been used to set the associations relationship

 # Overview
 The application is designed to let the user to :